 Advantages of WFM

-Elementsuite’s WFM module (elementWork) offers a range of features, which streamlines and simplifies the complexity of Workforce planning processes. elementWork is a transformative solution, which is carefully designed to enhance the organisational capability to address the critical scheduling & employee rostering issues and pro-actively engage the Workforce via mobile-first solution.
+Elementsuite’s WFM module (elementWork) offers a range of features, which streamlines and simplifies the complexity of Workforce planning processes. elementWork is a transformative solution, which is carefully designed to enhance the organisational capability to address the critical scheduling and employee rostering issues and pro-actively engage the Workforce via mobile-first solution.